FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportsCreateSharingKey($id, $create_file_share_vm): \OpenAPI\Client\cloud\fastreport\model\FileSharingKeysVM
 ```

-Create a new key, that can be used to share access to a file  (You need Administrate.Anon permission to create a new key)
+Create a new key, that can be used to share access to a file <br />  (You need Administrate.Anon permission to create a new key)

 ### Example